CIBC-Internal/python/PC/readme.txt

   1) The script location; the current directory without script.
   2) The PYTHONPATH variable, if set.
-  3) For Win32 platforms (NT/95), paths specified in the Registry.
+  3) Paths specified in the Registry.
   4) Default directories lib, lib/win, lib/test, lib/tkinter;
      these are searched relative to the environment variable PYTHONHOME, if set, or relative to the executable and its